 Whether you’re in Shanghai for business or on holiday, you can’t miss a visit to the world’s second-highest skyscraper amd China’s highest, Shanghai Tower.

 Opened in 2016, Shanghai Tower opened is considered one of the world’s great architectural marvels.
 Across the river from The Bund, the beautiful Shanghai Tower spirals 632 meters above the ground.
 It boasts 127 floors above ground and has five basement floors.

 The unique but elegant form of the building has been designed to withstand the weather.
 Shanghai is in the typhoon belt and the tower is built in the soft basin of the Huangpu River.
 The glass building twists around its centre at 1° per floor.
 The design not only reduces the wind force by as much as 24%, but it also allowed the structural teams to use considerably less steel.

 The entire building is encased in two layers of glass which are designed to save electricity through solar heating.
-It’s a triumph of engineering ingenuity and an absolute must-see while in Shanghai.
+It’s a triumph of engineering ingenuity and visiting Shanghai Tower is one of the absolute top things to do in Shanghai.

 What to expect at Shanghai Tower

 Way up on the 118th floor of Shanghai Tower, you’ll find the world’s highest indoor observation deck with a 360° view of the Lujiazui financial district.
 If you take the elevator from the street level, you’ll experience world record lift speeds, as the elevator whips you up to the observation deck in just one minute.

 The views from the observation deck are unbeatable.
 From up here the city looks like toy town complete with dinky buildings and congested streets.